 This is a great art project to do with your kids and very rewarding, esp the blown out eggs that you get to keep or give as gifts.
-There are some great eco-colouring kits but we prefer homemade dyes using herbs and vegetables (though we use both).
+There are some great eco-colouring kits but we prefer homemade dyes using herbs and vegetables (though sometimes we use both).
 Have some patience, some of these dyes are not like the toxic dyes that colour immediately – but some will also colour quickly.
 Kids love the experimenting and seeing what colours come from what herbs/food.
 They can colour other eggs with crayons or add any tools from the get creative list down below while they wait.
 Also, some eggs can be in boiling water and vegetables or herbs on the stove to colour.
 For more intense patterns or colours, eggs can be left in the dyes overnight and the kids look forward to the excitement of seeing the results the next day.

 I make notes after holidays on how to make the next holiday easier (I do).
 I’m all about ease and convenience otherwise it’s all just too much… So, this was my easter note: